William Thomas Waggoner

-William Thomas Waggoner (August 31, 1852 – December 11, 1934) was an American rancher, oilman, banker, horsebreeder and philanthropist from Texas.
+William Thomas Waggoner (August 31, 1852 – December 11, 1934) was an American rancher, oilman, banker, horse breeder, and philanthropist from Texas.
 He was the owner of the Waggoner Ranch, where he found oil in 1903.
 He was the founding president of the Waggoner National Bank of Vernon.
 He established the Arlington Downs and paid for the construction of three buildings on the campus of Texas Woman's University.

 Early life

 William Thomas Waggoner was born on August 31, 1852, in Hopkins County, Texas.
 His father, Daniel Waggoner, was a rancher.
 His mother was Nancy (Moore) Waggoner.
 His paternal grandfather, Solomon Waggoner (1804 - 1849), had been a cattleman, farmer, and horse and slave trader.

 Ranching

-In 1869, when he was only eighteen years old, his father gave him US$12 and asked him to drive five thousand steers to Abilene, Kansas.
+In 1869, when he was only 18 years old, his father gave him US$12 and asked him to drive 5000 steers to Abilene, Kansas.
 He sold them for a profit of $55,000.
 By 1879, he became the manager of the ranch holdings in Wilbarger County, Texas, near China Creek.

-Upon his father's death in 1902, he inherited landholdings in Wise County and Wilbarger County as well as Clay County, Wichita County, Foard County, Baylor County, Archer County and Knox County.
+Upon his father's death in 1902, he inherited landholdings in Wise County and Wilbarger Counties, as well as Clay, Wichita, Foard, Baylor, Archer, and Knox Counties.
 Waggoner also used part of the Big Pasture in Oklahoma, which he leased from Comanche Chief Quanah Parker.
-In 1905, alongside rancher Samuel Burk Burnett, he went wolf-hunting with President Theodore Roosevelt on the Big Pasture.
-The two ranchers were hoping to persuade him to keep the land 'open range.'
+In 1905, alongside rancher Samuel Burk Burnett, he went wolf hunting with President Theodore Roosevelt on the Big Pasture.
+The two ranchers were hoping to persuade him to keep the land as open range.
 However impressed President Roosevelt was with the adventure, that did not happen.

 While drilling for water on the Waggoner Ranch, he found oil in 1903.
 By 1911, he had formed Waggoner Refinery, an oil refinery company for extraction of the oil from his landholdings.

 As he grew older, Waggoner decided to subdivide his ranch holdings and give a portion to each of his children.
-Indeed, he wanted them to learn how to take care of the land which would later become theirs.
-As a result, by 1909, he divided the Waggoner Ranch into four subsections: one for him (White Face); and three smaller 8,500 acre sub-ranches for his children: Zacaweista, Four Corners, and Santa Ros.
+Indeed, he wanted them to learn how to take care of the land that would later become theirs.
+As a result, by 1909, he divided the Waggoner Ranch into four subsections, White Face for himself, and three smaller 8,500 acre subranches for his children: Zacaweista, Four Corners, and Santa Ros.
 However, in 1923, he changed his mind, and set up a Massachusetts trust.
-His children would elect a Board of Trustees, who would make decisions with him at the helm.
+His children would elect a board of trustees, who would make decisions, with him at the helm.